 - Buckbeak rears up at Malfoy and kicks him in the shoulder.

 - During the Quidditch match, one of the players is struck by lightening and falls to the ground.
-During the match, a Dementor breathes menacingly on Harry who also falls to the ground.
+Harry is breathed on by a Dementor and also falls to the ground.

-- Using the anonymity of his invisibility cloak Harry beats up Malfoy and his two mates for harassing Hermione and Ron.
+- While Harry is in his invisibility cloak he beats up Malfoy and his two mates for harassing Hermione and Ron.

-- Hermione threatens Malfoy with her wand then punches him.
-Ron and Harry perceive this act as heroic.
+- Hermione threatens Malfoy with her wand then punches him—this is seen as heroic by Ron and Harry.

-- The wolf rushes at Harry, Ron and Hermione, dragging Ron into a hole in the Whomping Willow tree.
+- The wolf rushes at Harry, Ron and Hermione, dragging Ron into the hole in the Whomping Willow tree.

-- The Whomping Willow tree attacks Harry and Hermione, beating them violently with its branches, lifting Hermione up and swinging her round, sending her flying.
+- The Whomping Willow tree attacks Harry and Hermione, beating them violently with its branches and lifting Hermione up and swinging her round, sending her flying.

 - Harry attacks Sirius and nearly chokes him.